-Recently, President Trump told the world that more testing for COVID-19 results in more cases:
+Recently, President Trump showed the world his novel interpretation of cause and effect when he told the world that more testing for COVID-19 results in more cases:

 I don’t kid.
 Let me just tell you—let me make it clear: We have got the greatest testing program anywhere in the world.
 We test better than anybody in the world.
 Our tests are the best in the world, and we have the most of them…